an unchanged composition, re-rendered: every frame is a cache hitfluvie render ./lib/my_video.dart --out out.mp4 --cacheRun that twice and the second run reads frames from disk instead of pumping the widget tree. The rest of this page covers why, and why you have to ask for it.

 The frame cache skips repeated work

 Section titled “The frame cache skips repeated work”Captured frames are stored on disk, keyed by a render digest.
 The digest combines the composition key, the render config, and the Fluvie version.
 On the next run, a frame whose digest and index are already on disk replays from the cache without pumping the tree at all.
+For a file target there is no registry key, so the file’s path stands in.

 Content-hash caching loads media once